monim14/BLoggingDemo/README.md

    }
 ## Project Structure

-This project has the following structure:
+This project is organized into the following directories:

-ui: Contains all the controller logic.
+1. ui: Contains all the controller logic.
-domain: Contains all the models and repository.
+2. domain: Contains all the models and repository.
-configuration: Provides securityConfig.
+3. configuration: Provides securityConfig.
-application: Contains the business logic, which is the service layer.
+4. application: Contains the business logic, which is the service layer.

 ## Testing